I'm Honey!

 This is my time to grieve my husband’s illness and the loss of my family and grieve I will — until the day I won’t.
 I am not coming from weakness — I am coming from truth.

-How to Search for Clues and Find Your Happiness
+How to Search for Clues and Finding Happiness

 For all of you who are ready to move forward I suggest you ask yourself what makes you happy.
 If you don’t know, start by keeping a Journal in order to discover what specifically triggers feelings of delight in your daily life.
 Play Detective Clousseau as you search for clues.

 The pursuit of happiness is an inalienable right guaranteed by the Declaration of Independence.
 But you have to be willing to pursue it.
 Genuine happiness, self-care, can only be realized once you commit to making it a top priority.
+Maintaining a positive outlook and spending time on enjoyable activities can significantly contribute to your happiness.
 As my friends and acquaintances say, ” You have to take care of yourself.”
 I am passing on their message to you.

 Ask yourself what you truly need.
 It is easy to lose clarity on what we truly need to live authentically.
 It is crucial to distinguish between your wants and your needs.
 Don’t allow your wants to supersede your needs.
 Ask yourself, “What do I really ‘need’ to make me happy as I travel through this passage of life.
 Each of you will have a different answer.
 The reason I am so bereft is because my needs are unattainable — a healthy hubby and my family.
 I have a long road to hoof, but hoof it I will.